Do you avoid mil dot reticles because you don't know how to use them?

 Bullet drop / 1 mil size for that distance = mils needed to adjust

 For example: At 500 yards I take my 73 inches of drop and divide it by what I know 1 mil equals at 500 yards which is 18 inches.

 73” / 18” = 4.06 mils that I need to adjust for bullet drop.

 Round it, and I have 4.1 mils that confirms the numbers on the chart above.
 However, there seems to be differing values when it comes to figuring out the mils using the metric system.

-The chart above provides real ballistics using Federal Premium’s calculator.
+The chart above provides real ballistics using Federal Premium's calculator.
 They provided the bullet drop numbers in cm and the mils needed to adjust.
-However, as you can see, the formula we just used won’t work to get the number of mils they suggested to adjust.
+However, we have seen calculators provide numbers where the formula we just used won't work to get the number of mils they suggested to adjust.

 How did they calculate the mils?

 They took the bullet drop value in cm and converted it to inches first.
 242.3 cm converted to inches is 95.4 inches.
 Now, they used the formula outlined above.

 Believe it or not, this is a calculation we have been given from an online calculator in the past.
 What did they do?
 They converted the bullet drop from cm to inches, but they used the MIL value for 500 yards using Imperial measurement.
 In this example, the MIL value at 500 yards is 18".
 95.39" / 18" = 5.3 MIL.